-It is the terroir of the farm’s vineyards, cooled by afternoon sea breezes from the Atlantic Ocean, which sets it apart in one of the prime growing grape regions of the Western Cape.
-Hillcrest’s well-drained slopes are differentiated into Oakleaf, Hutton and Clovelly types soils, yielding distinctive fruit and great wines.
-The vineyards are overlain and strewn with “Hornfels”, a metamorphic rock generated by the geological compression of sands millions of years ago, imparting a distinct minerality to the wines.
-The Flagship “Hornfels” Bordeaux Blend, is a rich blend of several cultivars.
+It is the terroir of the farm’s vineyards, cooled by afternoon sea breezes from the Atlantic Ocean, which sets it apart as one of the prime growing grape regions of the Western Cape.
+Hillcrest’s well-drained slopes are made up from Oakleaf, Hutton and Clovelly soil types, contributing to distinctive fruit concentration, and resulting great wines.
+The vineyards are overlain and strewn with “Hornfels”, a metamorphic rock generated by the geological compression of sands millions of years ago, imparting a distinct minerality into the wines.
+The Flagship “Hornfels” Bordeaux Blend, is a beautiful blend of several Bordeaux cultivars.

 Hillcrest Estate was purchased in 1984 to accommodate the head office and workshop of Haw & Inglis, a Cape based Construction Company.
-The potential for growth of quality wine and olives was soon recognized, and the owners decided to plant Sauvignon blanc, Chardonnay, Merlot and Cabernet Sauvignon vines.
-The Durbanville Hills winery was established during that time, so a contact to sell the fruit to that winery was signed.
+The potential for growth of quality wine and olives was soon recognized, and the owners made the exciting decision to plant Sauvignon blanc, Chardonnay, Merlot and Cabernet Sauvignon vines.
+The Durbanville Hills winery was established during that time as well, and so a close working relationship was forged.

 In 2001 the owners or Hillcrest Estate were approached by Dr Graeme Read, nickname Curly, who with the dream of a micro-cellar in mind, persuaded the owners to start their own cellar to make wine using the estate’s grapes.
 They liked the idea, and soon a farm shed was converted into a rudimentary cellar.
 The following season 8 tons of Cabernet Sauvignon and Merlot grapes were pressed & vinified making 2002 the maiden vintage for both Hillcrest and Graeme Read.

-Subsequently after shadowing Graeme for a few years Arno Smith has taken over the reigns as wine maker, and harvested his first official crop in 2016.
+After shadowing Graeme for a few years Arno Smith has taken over the reigns as wine maker, and proudly harvested his first official crop in 2016.